Jean-alien/big-product-team2/README.md

 11. Add user registration/login functionality

-   ▶ connect to MongoDB collections from #3
+   ▶ Connect to MongoDB collections from #3

-   ▶ hash the password
+   ▶ Hash the password (use Bcrypt)

 11. Improve the Additional UI